COVID: How the delta variant has shattered Vietnam's success | DW | 10.09.2021

 Domestic travel is shut down due to the risk of viral spread among the largely unvaccinated population.

-Most adults in Ho Chi Minh City have received at least one vaccine dose thanks to a concerted government effort to funnel what supplies there are toward major population and economic centers.
+Most adults in Ho Chi Minh City have received at least one vaccine dose owing to a concerted government effort to funnel what supplies there are toward major population and economic centers.

 "I think the biggest challenge is how to find the balance between slowing down the increase in new infections and deaths, and maintaining core social economic activities in the context of lack of vaccines for the whole population," said Nguyen Thu Anh, a public health expert and country director of the Woolcock Institute of Medical Research in Hanoi.